Holyoke/CSS-Friend-Network-Mock-Up/readme.md

 * Cats
 	- Use text-shadow property to increase contrast on text
 	- set line-height to 1 in order to have large fonts not wrap

 * Sidebar
+	-use negative margin0top to pull .profile picture partly -use position: relative to make sure profile remains in front of content header -use pseudo selectors to get divider lines

 * Online Ribbon
 * Thumbnails
 * Forms